Indoor cycling classes are as challenging as they are exhilarating. Benefits of a class include weight loss, improved strength, and endurance.

 It’s still a good idea to follow a healthy diet that includes plenty of carbohydrates and protein.
 In a

-Spinning is a total-body workout and works all of the major muscle groups.
-Here are seven areas you work and how you use them while you’re spinning.
+Indoor cycling is a total-body workout and works all of the major muscle groups.
+Here are seven areas you work and how you use them while you’re cycling.

 - Core.
 Use your core to stabilize your body throughout the class, which helps to achieve overall balance, especially when you’re standing.